 Welcome!
-I'm so glad you have chosen to be part of Missouri Baptist University.
-My hope is that you will actively engage with our Spartan community, experiencing all that makes MBU such a special place.
+I am so glad you have chosen to be part of Missouri Baptist University.
+My hope is that you will actively engage with our Spartan community, experiencing all that makes MBU (Missouri Baptist University) such a special place.

-In collaboration with other University departments, the Office of Student Development strives to create an intentional educational community where you'll have the opportunity to encounter God, engage in meaningful relationships and experience personal growth.
+In collaboration with other University departments, the Office of Student Development strives to create an intentional educational community where you will have the opportunity to encounter God, engage in meaningful relationships, and experience personal growth.
 We believe in the holistic development of all students, and we want your time at MBU to be transformational both inside and outside of the classroom.